jewoolee0502/ECSE427_-C_Language-/A2-Final/A1Solution-ForMycourses/README.md

 Jerry Xia (260917329) and Jewoo Lee (260910789)

+Starter code provided by OS team was used.
 All test files moved to same directory.